 He grew up in Mozambique and Denmark, and after high school was finished got a job at Games Workshop HQ in England, hoping to become a game designer.
 That didn’t work out, so he returned to Copenhagen and spent the following years doing a masters degree in public administration and development studies.

 Post university he eventually founded and ran a boardgame distributor with around two thousand titles available, and also co-founded a boardgame retail shop in Copenhagen.
 In February 2018 he left it all behind and focussed full time on game design.
-At home he lives with his partner Malu, and their two rabbits.
 If not playing games you might find him at the closest climbing gym, where he also happened to meet his codesigner Daniel.

 A Scenario for 1 to 3 players